keaganluttrell/java-drills/exercises/intro/readme.md

 ## Problem

-For this problem you will add a method to the `Library` class that will accept an array of words and output the count of letters in each word, using `LOGGER.info()`.
-You should modify `LibraryTest` to invoke the new method, and run your app from IntelliJ with the `debug` button.
+For this problem you will make an application that outputs the count of letters of words to the console.
+You will run the application by debugging your tests, and observe the output:

-When you run it, you should observe the following output:

 ```
 0 [main] INFO App - best=4
 0 [main] INFO App - friends=7
 ```

-Since we have not yet covered Integration Testing, a working application will be the sign of success and we will build it as a shell, implementing the behaviors with TDD and Unit Testing.
+Since we have not yet covered Integration Testing, the correct console output will be the ultimate sign of success.

 ### Steps